PAD2003/apply_filter/README.md

 ## Description

 In filter project, we are developing an application that applies filters to human faces in an image.
 Specifically, we use YOLO5Face for face detection, ResNet18 for facial landmarks detection, and then apply filters to the faces using Delaunay triangulation and affine transformation.
-In this report, we will provide detailed explanations for each part: YOLO5Face, facial landmarks detection, and the filter application.

 In this repository, I implement an application that applies filters to faces using YOLO5Face, ResNet18, along with two algorithms: Delaunay triangulation and affine transformation.
 Subsequently, I deploy it as a web application using the Gradio library.